Community Energy Legal Toolkit

 Guide to Choosing a Legal Entity

-- Access to grants or other sources of funds will be difficult if not impossible
+- Access to grants or other sources of funds will be difficult, if not impossible, to get

 - Few third parties such as property owners and installers will offer or undertake contracts